tensorflow/models/research/object_detection/g3doc/running_pets.md

 It is also possible to run locally by following
 [the running locally instructions](running_locally.md).

-## Installing Tensorflow and the Tensorflow Object Detection API
+## Installing TensorFlow and the TensorFlow Object Detection API

-Please run through the [installation instructions](installation.md) to install Tensorflow and all it dependencies.
+Please run through the [installation instructions](installation.md) to install TensorFlow and all it dependencies.
 Ensure the Protobuf libraries are compiled and the library directories are added to `PYTHONPATH`.

 ## Getting the Oxford-IIIT Pets Dataset and Uploading it to Google Cloud Storage